standardhealth/fsh-ae/input/pagecontent/implementation.md

 [Example 1]: AdverseEvent-ctc-adverse-event-example-1.html
 [Example 2]: AdverseEvent-ctc-adverse-event-example-2.html

-#### Representing Adverse Event Grades
+#### Representing Adverse Event Terms and Grades

-THe NCI CTCAE 5.0 cross-walk table represents grades ranging from 1 to 5 and assigns an NCI concept for each of the NCI terms.
+Adverse events are represented as two concepts:
+* **CTCAE term** - The adverse event observed.
+* **CTCAE grade** - A level of severity for the noted CTC adverse event.

+MedDRA is the preferred terminology for specifying the **CTCAE term**.
+NCI CTCAE 5.0 contains a cross-walk between assigned NCI Thesaurus (NCIT) codes and MedDRA lower level terms if there is need to support NCIT instead.

 For simplicity and to better align with MedDRA, this IG does not use the NCI assigned concepts for grade and instead creates a local code system and value set, [ctcae-grade-value-set](http://hl7.org/fhir/us/codexae/ValueSet/ctcae-grade-value-set), to generally represent the CTCAE grades that can be applied across all CTCAE terms.

 Some clinical workflows require that you assert the absence of a solicited adverse event.
-CTCAE does not contain concepts for a grade 0.
+The NCI CTCAE 5.0 cross-walk table represents grades ranging from 1 to 5 and CTCAE which ranges from mild to death but does not have a way to assert that a solicited adverse event is absent.
+This IG specifies an adverse event grade value set with a "grade 0" to represent absence.

 #### Terminology Preferences